A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Limitations

 \section{Limitations}

-This work proposes a model for predicting water level on rivers in Ireland considering a long-term spatiotemporal data.
+This work proposes a model for predicting water levels on rivers in Ireland considering a long-term spatiotemporal data.
 This approach has been demonstrated to be effective, as evidenced by the promising results.
 However, several limitations should be noted.
+First, the proposed approach consists of modelling the zero-centered water level measurements, with absolute water levels being reconstructed by adding the site-specific offset.
+For locations with monitoring stations, obtaining this offset is straightforward since this information is readily available in historical records.
+However, in the case of unobserved sites, the predicted deviations must be combined with an external mean-stage estimate, which could be derived from an auxiliary model.

-As previously mentioned, the model incorporates only precipitation as a predictor.
-The inclusion of additional hydroclimate predictors such as temperature, wind speed, soil moisture and potential evapotranspiration would potentially improve the predictive performance and reliability of the model.
-Additionally, the spatial misalignment problem between the observed precipitation, and the water level measurements was addressed using Inverse Distance Weighting interpolation.
+In addition, the proposed model relies solely on precipitation as a predictor { and does not consider uncertainty in the precipitation estimates used at each site.
+Furthermore the current framework does not propagate uncertainty arising from interpolated rainfall fields, or precipitation forecasts obtained from meteorological services in forecasting.
+Accounting for this uncertainty in covariate inputs, as well as the} inclusion of additional hydroclimate predictors such as temperature, wind speed, soil moisture and potential evapotranspiration would potentially improve the predictive performance and reliability of the model.
+Furthermore, the spatial misalignment problem between the observed precipitation and the water level measurements was addressed using Inverse Distance Weighting interpolation.
 Despite the simplicity and efficacy of this methodology, more sophisticated probabilistic interpolation could be investigated to potentially enhance the precision of estimations.
 Nevertheless, the development of such techniques is not the focus of this study, as the misalignment problem introduces additional methodological and computational complexities, and constitutes a research area in its own right \citep{Gotway2002, Finley2014}.